Answers to common questions about changes to the way tenants and licensees in Wales rent properties.

 Has the law changed in relation to carbon monoxide alarms?

 Yes.
 Your landlord must ensure that a carbon monoxide alarm which is in repair and proper working order is in each room of the home which contains a gas appliance, an oil-fired combustion appliance or a solid fuel burning combustion appliance.

 Has the law changed in relation to electrical safety?

 Yes.
 Your landlord must ensure that an electrical safety inspection is done at least every five years and there is valid electrical condition report in place.
 You must be provided a copy of this report.
+The requirements for converted contracts won’t apply until 1 December 2023.
 For more information please see the Fitness of homes for human habitation guidance for landlords.